rebelsky/sams-assorted-musings-reflections/writers-block-2018-10-28.md

 of urgency.
 I need it ready for Wednesday's Obermann discussion, so there is a real time pressure.

+There are, of course, way too many distractions.
+I am, as we all know, [overcommitted](index-overcommitment).
+Hence, I'm not able to focus as much on writing as I'd like.
+And I've certainly found too many days when I sit down to work on my writing only to discover an "urgent" task that distracts me for a few hours.
+That uses up mental energy.
+And, in some cases, those tasks also affct my mood.
+But I struggle on days in which tasks don't interfere, too.

 How do I move forward?
 I'm not sure.
 It may be time to start experimenting with free writing.
 I'll keep thinking.